 Safety During COVID

 Did we feel safe in Delta First Class during COVID?
 Kind of.
 Our flight to LAX was pretty great.
 Everyone was compliant with the rules, face masks were worn at all times unless people were eating/drinking, and the flight attendant was fully in control of our section.

 It was a different story on our flight back to Boise, though.
 To be fair, Idahoans are a lot more reluctant to wear masks, which was immediately obvious when we boarded our flight.
 A woman in front of us was coughing without covering or wearing a mask for a full eight minutes before I got up and asked the flight attendant to deal with it (which she did right away).
 So, that was not fun.

 Our seats were the real reason we upgraded to First Class, though.
 We wanted to sit in the back of First Class for several reasons: we’d be surrounded by a smaller group of people and no one would be directly behind us.
 There was a curtain behind our seats to separate us from the rest of the flight, which again made us feel a bit safer.

 For this reason, I’d upgrade my seat to First Class if other, more affordable options (like Comfort+) weren’t available.
-All things considered, it was a good experience, so if it’s in your budget, you may find it worth it!
+All things considered, it was a good experience, so if it’s within your budget, you may find it worth it!